It’s the best way to travel! Make plans according to your passions, your hobbies, your interests!

 A trip with a purpose is a trip dedicated to something you want to learn or experience.
-When you go on a safari, paint for a week in France, or take a week-long cooking class in Italy, you are traveling with a purpose.

 Will your trip have a theme?
 Will it be about mythology?
 History?
 Mystery, archeology or a bit of everything like some of my road trips in Portugal?